PJWalker/daggerheart/content/GM Rules/Core GM Mechanics.md

 ## Making Moves

 As the GM, you have **GM moves** that change the story in response to the players’ actions.
-GM moves aren’t bound by specific spells or effects—when you make a GM move, you can describe the action in whatever way the fiction demands.
+GM moves aren’t bound by specific spells or effects – when you make a GM move, you can describe the action in whatever way the fiction demands.

 GM moves happen during **GM turns**.
 A GM turn begins when the spotlight passes to them and ends when the spotlight passes back to the players.